chonchuks/Object_Detection/README.md

 - **🌐 Real-World Applicability:** This project enhances the feasibility of deploying advanced object detection models in real-time applications like video surveillance and autonomous systems.

 ## 🏆 Results
 The pruned FasterRCNN ResNet-50 model achieved a significant reduction in size and computational requirements, with minimal impact on accuracy.
-Detailed results are available in the `results` directory.

 ## 👥 Contributions
 - **Chukwuka Onwubolu** - Developer and Researcher